Website icon Xpert.Digital

 © Fraunhofer IOSB-AST/Martin Käßler

 Solar energy, geothermal energy or photovoltaics – which form of energy supply is best suited for the community?
-Representatives of smaller communities are faced with a huge amount of information, which in many cases increases the existing uncertainty.
-A new online tool from Fraunhofer now sheds light on this jungle and determines the optimal energy mix for each individual, including funding options.
+Representatives of smaller communities are faced with a lot of information that increases the existing uncertainty in many ways.
+A novel online tool from Fraunhofer now brings light to this jungle and determines the individually optimal energy mix including funding opportunities.

 © Open Data Thuringia | virtualcitySYSTEMS GmbH | Layout: Daniel Cebulla (JENA-GEOS®-Ingenieurbüro GmbH)